-There’s a right way and a wrong way to clear a clogged ear.
-Clearing out unwanted earwax the healthy way means avoiding the cotton swab.
+There’s a right way and a wrong way to clear earwax from a clogged ear.
+Clearing out unwanted earwax the healthy way means avoiding the cotton swab….and this.

 It’s Cleaning Earwax, What’s the Worst That Could Happen?

 What’s the worst that could happen?
 Well, it’s funny you should ask.
 If you’re using cotton swabs (incorrectly) to clean your ears, the absolute worst thing that could happen is that you die.
 Which… is pretty bad.
 It’s exceptionally rare, of course, but it almost happened to an Australian woman who had been using cotton swabs to clean her ears every day for the majority of her life.

 The woman, who identified herself only as Jasmine, was pushing the swabs far too deeply into her ear canal.
 Fibers from the swab became lodged deep in her ear, and over time, began to fester.
 The ensuing bacterial infection slowly ate away at Jasmine’s skull.

 In the end, Jasmine’s skull in the area between her ear and brain was barely as thick as a piece of paper.
 The infection had eaten away the bone and, had she decided to see her doctor any later, she would have been in serious mortal danger.
 Even with medical intervention, she completely lost the ability to hear out of that particular ear.

 Several years before Jasmine’s infection got to this life-threatening point, she did notice a few things.
 First, she began noticing a little bit of hearing loss.
 It started off rather minor, but later it was joined by a fair amount of ringing and buzzing in the ear (aka tinnitus).
 It was only when she couldn’t hear the voices of her children anymore that Jasmine made time to see a hearing specialist.